yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Fields in the Add Automation Account blade are set to the previously defined values.](images/dr-aa.png "Add Automation Account blade")

-    > **Note:** Azure Automation accounts are only allowed to be created in certain Azure regions, but they can act on any region in Azure (except Government, China, or Germany).
+    > **Note**: Azure Automation accounts are only allowed to be created in certain Azure regions, but they can act on any region in Azure (except Government, China, or Germany).
 It is not required to have your Azure Automation account in the same region as the failover resources, but it **CANNOT** be in your primary region.

 10. Once the Azure automation account has been created, select **Run as accounts** under **Account Settings**.
 Then, select **Create** under **Azure Run as Account**.